What is Brazing? – its Diagram, Types, & How it Works

 What is Brazing?

-Brazing is not the same as welding in that the work parts are not melted throughout the process.
+Brazing differs from welding in that it does not involve melting the work parts during the process.
 Brazing is different from soldering in that it involves considerably closer-fitting pieces and a higher temperature.

 By capillary action, the filler metal enters the space between closely fitting pieces during the brazing process.
 The filler metal is heated just above its melting point, or liquidus, under the protection of an appropriate atmosphere—typically a flux.